FusionAuth/fusionauth-site/site/_drafts/introducing-fusionauth-reactor-breached-password-detection.md

 <!--more-->
 {% include _image.html src="/assets/img/blogs/fusionauth-reactor-header-2x.png" alt="FusionAuth Reactor heading" class="img-fluid w-100 w-xl-50 w-l-50 w-md-75 mt-2" figure=false %}
-Built from a fire-forged, vibranium-authenticatium alloy, FusionAuth Reactor is a suite of new features that extend FusionAuth's core functionality.
+Built from a fire-forged, vibranium-authenticatium alloy, FusionAuth Reactor is a suite of new features that extends FusionAuth's core functionality.
 The first feature is now available for any paid Edition of FusionAuth (more about this below).

 ### Up First: Breached Password Detection
 The first feature available as part of Reactor is **Breached Password Detection**.
 We collected hundreds of millions of compromised usernames and passwords from numerous breached databases.
 FusionAuth can now check passwords to ensure that they don’t exist in any of these databases.